Adam-Isaak-dev/Adam-Isaak-dev.github.io/README.md

 * Javascript

 ## Credits
-A modified version of the public theme by [Nathan Randecker](https://github.com/nrandecker/particle)
+A modified version of the jekyll theme by [Nathan Randecker](https://github.com/nrandecker/particle)